 A bike workstand can be extremely useful if you regularly maintain or work on your bike.
 BikeExchange has a wide range of workstands available, suiting everyone from the home tinkerer to professional bike mechanic.
-To help you find which work stand is best for you, more information is listed below.
+To help you find which work stand is best for you, see our guide below..

 If you walk into any bike shop around the country, you’ll likely find a bike mechanic working with the aid of a workstand.
 Workstands, also known as repair stands, aren’t just limited to shop use.
 Ensuring easy access, making maintenance tasks a breeze, they make a handy handy addition to any cyclist’s tool kit.
 When considering a workstand, portability and how you wish to mount your bike are two factors to take into account.

 Bike workstands will come in a variety of shapes and sizes to suit different needs.
 Compact bike stands are easily folded for storage when not in use.
 They’re a great option if you travel frequently with your bike, or you don’t have a dedicated work area set up at home.
 Permanent work stands make a great centrepiece to any dedicated bike work space.
 Solidly built and typically fixed to the floor, wall or bench, they are more than capable of holding your bike stable when tackling tougher jobs like helping free a seized seatpost or loosening tight pedals.